HenryRabelo/android-debloat-script/README.md

 ###### Removed:
 This script will also purge the following apps, that provide functionalities: \
 • Google Partner Setup (It is used to provide some Google integration with select apps.
 We won't be using Google integration.
 Also, it consumes mad ammounts of battery.) \
-• Google Drive Contacts Sync (It is used to upload your contacts to Google.
+• Google Contacts Sync Adapter (It is used to upload your contacts to Google.
 Google Drive Syncronization will not be used.) \
-• Google Drive Apps Sync (It is used to upload SMS, settings, etc to Google Drive.
+• Google Backup Transport (It is used to upload SMS, settings, etc to Google Drive.
 Google Drive Syncronization will not be used.) \
 • Google Play Store (Google Play Store will not be used.) \
 • Google Play Store Feedback (It is used to provide feedback to Google Play Store.
 Google Play Store will not be used.) \
 • Google Voice Recognition (Keep those if voice search is desirable.) \